Staff and Board

 In 1998, artist-turned-archaeologist Dr. Carolyn Boyd, who recognized the incredible value of the ancient art, founded an organization to preserve, study and share this important cultural record.
 Since then, Shumla has been a center of archaeological research, heritage preservation, community outreach and education for students of all ages.

 Dr. Boyd received her PhD from Texas A&M University.
-She serves as Adjunct Professor at Texas State University and as Research Fellow at the Center for Arts and Symbolism of the Ancient Americas in San Marcos, Texas and the Texas Archeological Research Laboratory in Austin.
-She is the author of Rock Art of the Lower Pecos, published in 2003 by Texas A&M University Press and The White Shaman Mural: An Enduring Creation Narrative, available through the University of Texas Press in the fall of 2016.
+She serves as the Shumla Endowed Research Professor at Texas State University and as Research Fellow at the Center for Arts and Symbolism of the Ancient Americas in San Marcos, Texas and the Texas Archeological Research Laboratory in Austin.
+She is the author of Rock Art of the Lower Pecos, published in 2003 by Texas A&M University Press and The White Shaman Mural: An Enduring Creation Narrative, published by the University of Texas Press in the fall of 2016 and winner of the 2017 Society of American Archaeology Scholarly Book Award.
 She has been published in numerous peer reviewed journals, such as Antiquity, American Antiquity, Latin American Antiquity, Revista Iberoamericana de Lingüística, and Archaeometry and has contributed chapters in several edited volumes.
 Boyd gives numerous lectures around the country and abroad, serves on graduate committees, and is the Principal Investigator for the Lower Pecos Border Canyonlands Archaeological Project.

 On March 2, 2015, Jessica Lee began her tenure as Shumla’s new Executive Director.
 She leads the administration and development efforts of our growing organization.